armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

 ## Advanced use cases

 You can integrate Borealis with your existing tools, such as Jenkins or GitHub Actions, to automate your deployment process with Borealis.
 To get started, create [service accounts]({{< ref "borealis-integrate" >}}).

+## Troubleshooting

+### `bad CPU type in executable` error

+This issue occurs if the AVM version you downloaded does not match your operating system and CPU architecture.
+For example, if you try to run an `arm64` build on a sysem that is not ARM based.
+Verify that you have the correct AVM version for your system.